Devinbeth/React-Mini-Projects/01-State-and-Props/01-Clicker/README.md

   <img src="https://github.com/Rasbandit/React-Drills/blob/master/images/Clicker/phase-5.jpg" width="350" height="425">
 </p>

-In this step we will convert our buttons to components.
-To do this you will need to make a new file and set up the basics for creating and exporting and import.
-Make sure you import both React and Component.
+In this step we will create a button component that will take the place of our individual buttons.
+You will only need to create one new component but we will use the same component 4 times and pass each one a different prop, being a number.
+This number will be how much the total will increment by and the number to be displayed on the button.
+By converting our button into a component it makes it easier to make changes to all the buttons at once and easier to create more buttons if needs be.

-When you implement the components to your JSX you will only need to pass two props; the increment function (make sure you bind this function inside of the constructor), and the number to increment/decrement by.
+You will need to give each component two props, the function (make sure you bind this function inside of the constructor) and the value to increment/decrement by.
+Inside of your component you can access the props by using `this.props` If you are unsure what `this.props` is, you can always console.log it inside your render method, but outside of the return.

+This component will not need its own state, meaning it will not need a constructor function.

+#### Projects with example Code
+- Theme Changer

+#### Phrases to Google
+- React passing props
+- React accessing props
+- React biding functions